hoop33/wry/Pods/SSKeychain/Readme.markdown

 # SSKeychain

 SSKeychain is a simple wrapper for accessing accounts, getting passwords, setting passwords, and deleting passwords using the system Keychain on Mac OS X and iOS.
-SSKeychain works in ARC and non-ARC projects.

-This was originally inspired by EMKeychain and SDKeychain (both of which are now gone).
-Thanks to the authors.
-SSKeychain has since switched to a simpler implementation that was abstracted from [SSToolkit](http://sstoolk.it).

-## Adding to your project
+## Adding to Your Project

 1. Add `Security.framework` to your target
-2. Add `SSKeychain.h` and `SSKeychain.m` to your project.
+2. Add `SSKeychain.h`, `SSKeychain.m`, `SSKeychainQuery.h`, and `SSKeychainQuery.m` to your project.

-You don't need to do anything regarding ARC.
-SSKeychain will detect if you're not using ARC and add the required memory management code.
+SSKeychain requires ARC.

 Note: Currently SSKeychain does not support Mac OS 10.6.

-## Working with the keychain
+## Working with the Keychain

 SSKeychain has the following class methods for working with the system keychain: